Acacia pycnantha

 Native Apricot

-Description: Small tree to around 6m, sometimes to 10m.
+Description: Small tree to around 6m, sometimes to 10m and can spread as wide as 5m.
 Graceful weeping habit, with long, slender, bright green leaves.
 Slow growing and long lived.
 Small yellow flowers in summer.
 Yellow orange fruit.
 More recently known as Pittosporum angustifolium.

 Cultivation: Easy to grow.
 Prefers full sun and well-drained soil.
 Drought and frost resistant.